Alg.exe is a legitimate file, although it can be potentially replaced by malware

+If you end task via the task manager, specific programs may misbehave or malfunction entirely.
 The alg.exe executable allows applications (such as IM clients, RTSP, BitTorrent, SIP, and FTP) from a client computer to dynamically utilize passive TCP/ UDP ports in communicating with known ports on a server.
-This file lets access certain aplications to access the computer through the firewall.
+This file lets access certain applications to access the network through the firewall.

-If you will delte alg.exe you will block comunication ports, or, for advanced users, you will open numerous ports on firewall and create vulnerability for the system.
-Computer will be prone to threats.
+If you delete alg.exe you will block communication ports, or, for advanced users, you will open numerous ports on the firewall and create vulnerability for the system.
+The computer will be prone to threats.

 Alg.exe is associated with Application Level (or Layer) Gateway Service and NAT (Network Address Translation), and it is needed to supplement the firewall protection of a network.